SaadMosallam/hello-world/README.md

 # hello-world
 it's a repository to learn how GitHub function
 ## Steps
-I have learned how to use CLI of git locally.<br /> Now, it's time to use remote repositories
+I have learned how to use CLI of git locally.<br />